Covid-19 infection leaves big medical bills for some survivors - KION546

 American health care was already a complicated and confusing topic, but the mixed response to Covid-19 by some states and insurers have left murky coverage expectations.

-In some other cases “insurers have voluntarily waived cost sharing, and sort of announced that they were waiving cost sharing for COVID related treatment and testing,” she continued.
+In some other cases “insurers have voluntarily waived cost sharing, and sort of announced that they were waiving cost sharing for Covid related treatment and testing,” she said.

-The only people federally protected from being charged for any part of their treatment for Covid-19 are those who are uninsured or people on Medicaid.
+The only people federally protected from being charged for any part of their treatment for Covid-19 are people who are uninsured, or people on Medicaid.

 A bill for $3.4 million

-The 2020 study by the Peterson Center on Healthcare and Kaiser Family Foundation showed that patient bills are larger for those with severe illness and found that the need and duration of ventilator support could push into tens of thousands of dollars.
+The 2020 study by the Peterson Center on Healthcare and the Kaiser Family Foundation showed that patient bills are larger for those with severe illness, and found that the need and duration of ventilator support could push into tens of thousands of dollars.

-Casey Gray , 29 year –old, is a perfect example.
+Casey Gray, a 29-year-old, is a perfect example.
 He was hospitalized with Covid-19 for 75 days in Florida, half of which he spent in a coma.
-As he slowly recovered and in anticipation of huge medical bills, Casey, a youth minister, and his wife Savannah, a teacher, sold one of their cars to prepare for the debt.
+As he slowly recovered — and in anticipation of huge medical bills — Casey, a youth minister, and his wife Savannah, a teacher, sold one of their cars to prepare for the debt.

 “We were kind of taking bets on how much we would actually have to pay, or like how much we would be billed for.
 I was like, I think it’s gonna be around a million dollars,” Gray told CNN.

 Gray’s first bill was for an eye-popping $3.4 million dollars.
 “We looked at that price and we just kind of laughed.
-We were like yeah, it’s probably not going to happen,” he told CNN.
+We were like yeah, it’s probably not going to happen,” he said.

-Hospital discounts brought Gray’s bill down to $900,000, insurance then kicked in and ultimately left Gray with a final bill of about $10,000.
-Still an overwhelming number to most people, including the young couple.
+Hospital discounts brought Gray’s bill down to $900,000, insurance kicked in, and ultimately left Gray with a final bill of about $10,000 — still an overwhelming number to most people, including the young couple.

-The money from 105 different doners covered the remaining medical debt, and helped the couple get back on their feet.
+The money from 105 different donors covered the remaining medical debt, and helped the couple get back on their feet.

-“Without it we would have been in debt, there’s no way around it,” he told CNN.
+“Without it we would have been in debt.
+There’s no way around it,” Gray said.

 Comments